-Palm Beach State College's Dolly Hand Cultural Arts Center (DHCAC) is truly a theatre for the community!
-Now celebrating its 35th season, the DHCAC was Palm Beach State's first performing arts center.
+The Dolly Hand Cultural Arts Center (DHCAC) is genuinely a theatre for the community.
+When it opened in 1982, the DHCAC was Palm Beach State College's first performing arts center.
 Built on a campus without a theatre department, it is a beautiful example of Palm Beach State's commitment to the arts in the Glades communities.

-For additional information about the Center's outreach and partnership, contact Leigh Woodham at 561-993-1160.
+For additional information regarding the theatre outreach and partnerships, contact Vera Valerio at 561-993-1161.